syedmuhammadhasan/The-Hungry-Ducks/README.md

 # 1. Concept
 ### Habib's Reception.

 We are rendering a new architecture for reception.
-Reception is the first area in the university encountered by any individual entering the it and is essential part of any university.
+Reception is the first area in the university encountered by any individual entering in and it is an essential part of any university.

 # 2. Scene